AdamSobieski/Planning/README.md

 public predicate bool P1[Agent x, Widget y];
 ```

-The concept here, regardless of syntax, is that predicates can be considered as being extension members of a provided `State` type.
+A concept here, regardless of syntax, is that predicates can be considered as being extension members of a provided `State` type.

 ```
 public static class Extension